 Pros: Because of the Bentonite clay, this product works with your body’s natural elimination process instead of fighting against it like most traditional antiperspirants.
 Living Clay Detox Deodorant has great ingredients including baking soda and cocoa butter, and uses natural oils like lavender and vanilla oils for fragrance.

 Cons: You may have guessed it, but I think the strengths of this natural deodorant are also its weakness.
 It contains several good-for-you oils, unfortunately, that can translate into an oil slick under your arm pits and create oil-based stains on your clothes!
 Also, it doesn’t seem to be a widely available product in very many stores.

-Pros: Aromatic rich scents like cedarwood/juniper (masculine scent), lavender sage and rose vanilla.
+Pros: I love the aromatic rich scents like cedarwood/juniper (masculine scent), lavender sage and rose vanilla.
 Simple list of ingredients.
-Schmidt’s has a nice creamy texture with no greasy feel.
+Love, love Schmidt’s nice creamy texture – no greasy feel whatsoever.

 How about you?
 Have you experimented with natural deodorants?
 What’s worked well for you?